-(This report is for calendar year 2005)
+(This report is for calendar year 2006)

-2 mm. g 1 at 3 m 2 m 2 m 2 m 2 m 2 m 2 m 2 m 2 m 2 m Substance tested and detected Unit Goal MCLG Maximum Allowed MCL Winder Amount detected Is The Water Safe?
-Probable Source Copper ppm 1.3 1.3 0.19 YES Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives.
-Lead ppb 0 15 0 YES Corrosion of household plumbing systems.
-Fluoride ppm 4 4 1.2 (avg) .70-1.22 (range) YES Water additive that promotes strong teeth.
-Nitrate/Nitrite ppm 10 10 0.95(avg) YES Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
-Turbidity NTU NA тт 0.30 YES Soil Runoff.
-Trihalomethanes, Total ppb NA 80 28.7 (avg) 8.8-54.3 (range) YES By-product of drinking water chlorination.
-Haloacetic Acids ppb NA 60 16.6 (avg) 7.5-33 (range) YES By-product of drinking water chlorination.
-Bromodichloro- methane ppb NA NA 11 YES By-product of drinking water chlorination.
-Chloroform ppb NA NA 42 YES By-product of drinking water chlorination.
-Total Coliform % 0 <5% positive 0% YES Bacteria naturally present in the environment; used as an indicator that other potentially harmful bacteria may be present.
+Dilliking we 1631 I VESUITS rtogulatou oubstances (This report is for calendar year 2000) Substance tested and detected Unit Goal MCLG Maximum Allowed MCL Winder Amount detected Is The Water Safe?
+Probable Source Copper ppm 1.3 1.3 0.19 YES Corrosion of household plumbing systems Erosion of natural deposits; Leaching from wood preservatives.
+Lead ppb 0 15 0 YES Corrosion of household plumbing systems Fluoride ppm 4 4 0.98 (avg) 0.33-1.39 (range) YES Water additive that promotes strong teeth.
+Nitrate/Nitrite ppm 10 10 1.1(avg) YES Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+Turbidity NTU NA TT 0.2 (max) YES Soil Runoff.
+Trihalomethanes, Total ppb NA 80 30.5 (avg) 12.8 - 81.5 (range) YES By-product of drinking water chlorination.
+Haloacetic Acids ppb NA 60 12.3 (avg) 5.1-34 (range) YES.
+By-product of drinking water chlorination.
+Bromodichloro- methane ppb NA NA 2.1 YES By-product of drinking water chlorination.
+Chloroform ppb NA NA 67 YES By-product of drinking water chlorination.
+Total Coliform % 0 <5% positive 0% YES Bacteria naturally present in the environment; used as an indicator that othe potentially harmful bacteria may be present

-\ The value (0.30 NTU) shown in the table above indicates the highest reading taken.
+^{} The value (0.20 NTU) shown in the table above indicates the highest reading taken.
 Average readings are typically substantially less.
-For example, in 2005, the City of Winder took 30,832 turbidity readings, all of which (100%) were less than 0.3 NTU.
+For example, in 2006, the City of Winder took 31,317 turbidity readings, all of which (100%) were less than 0.3 NTU.
 The Environmental Protection Division (EPD) of the Georgia Department of Natural Resources requires that 95% of all samples taken be less than 0.3 NTU.
 EPD requires that the average for all samples be less than 0.3 NTU.
-The average for your water system was 0.048 NTU, which is far safer than EPD requirements.